amstan/qoi-fpga/README.md

 #### Input

-This is just the RGBA pixel data with a clock.
+The `rgba` pixel data with a `clk`.

 #### Output

-The encoder will usually output a whole QOI chunk (1-5 bytes), though delayed by one clock cycle (to account for any QUI_OP_RUN).
+The encoder will usually output a whole QOI `chunk` (1-5 bytes), though delayed by one clock cycle (to account for any QOI_OP_RUN).
 If Alpha is not needed the max chunk size is 4 bytes, which might fit in a single memory transaction.

+`chunk_len` specifies how many bytes the current `chunk` contains, could be 0 bytes in case of QOI_OP_RUN for many pixels, could be as high as 5 when we have a fresh RGBA pixel.

 This will eventually need to connect to some kind of bus like AXI or Avalon.
 Not really sure how to deal with the variable length output from the encoder yet.